shonaka/useful_links/README.md

 ## For research
 * [BCI Events](https://sites.google.com/site/fabienlotte/conferences) - A list of BCI related conferences summarized by Dr.Fabien Lotte.
 Very useful.

+## BCI (Job related)
+* [Wait But Why, Neuralink and the Brain's Magical Future](https://waitbutwhy.com/2017/04/neuralink.html) - A very good blog covering from the very basics of how neuron works to the concepts of brain machine interface and where's the Neuralink company is heading towards.

 ## EEG related
 * [Makoto's preprocessing pipeline](https://sccn.ucsd.edu/wiki/Makoto's_preprocessing_pipeline) - Very detailed step by step instructions and reasoning on EEG cleaning pipeline.
 Although these steps could not simply be applied to your data since there's always things to account for, it's a good source to understand basic steps in EEG processing.
 The codes is also [available](https://sccn.ucsd.edu/wiki/Makoto%27s_useful_EEGLAB_code#Example_of_batch_code_to_preprocess_multiple_subjects_.2801.2F12.2F2017_updated.29).
 * [Online EEGLAB workshop](https://sccn.ucsd.edu/wiki/Online_EEGLAB_Workshop) - An awesome lists of resources to understand methods regarding EEG.
 It has videos, pdfs, articles you could refer to.